 Manage a risk management strategy for both AHPRA and the National Boards.
+The Board will be consulted in the assessment of risks for inclusion in the risk profile.

 Communicate to National Boards the identification of and mitigation strategies for extreme and high risks.